-When purchasing a new appliance, the cost is almost always a deciding factor, but bear in mind that the Energy and Water Efficiency Labelling and Standards (WELS) ratings may be a helpful indicator of an appliance’s ‘hidden’ cost (e.g. its running costs).
+When purchasing a new appliance, the cost is almost always a deciding factor, but bear in mind that the Water Efficiency Labelling and Standards (WELS) and Energy Rating Label may be a helpful indicator of an appliance’s ‘hidden’ cost (i.e. its running costs).

-Energy Rating is a government scheme for rating the energy efficiency (and therefore running costs) of household appliances in Australia.3 Appliances are sold with a label indicating their Energy Star Rating, which gives an indicator of the appliance’s energy efficiency and usage when compared to similar models.
+The Energy Rating is a government scheme for rating the energy efficiency (and therefore running costs) of household appliances in Australia.2 Appliances are sold with a label displaying their Australian Energy Star Rating, which indicates the energy efficiency of appliances and usage compared to similar models.

-The comparative energy usage figure cited on the product is usually measured in kilowatt-hours/year, which can give you an idea of how much electricity it will use over a year.
-The lower the kilowatt-hours/year, the lower your energy usage, which should equate to lower energy bills.
+The energy usage is usually measured in kilowatt-hours (kWh) per year, which can give you an idea of the amount of energy it will use in a year.
+The lower the kWh per year, the lower your energy usage, which should equal lower electricity bills.

-The higher the star rating, the more efficient the appliance.
-Most will have a star rating between one and six, but some of the more energy-efficient appliances can even be rated out of 10 stars.
+The higher the star rating, the more efficient and cost-effective the appliance may be, which is the main advantage of energy-efficient appliances.
+Most energy ratings on appliances will have a star rating between one and six, but some of the most energy-efficient appliances can even be rated out of 10 stars.

-The following appliances must be sold with Energy Rating Labels:4
+The following home appliances must be sold with Energy Rating Labels:2

-You may see two stickers on appliances like dishwashers and washing machines in shops; one will be the Energy Rating sticker while the other will be the WELS sticker, which rates the water efficiency of the appliance.6 Like the Energy Rating Label, WELS ratings are between one and six stars, and more stars equal more water efficiency.
+Appliances like dishwashers and washing machines may have two labels.
+One is the Energy Rating Label, while the other is the WELS label, which rates the water efficiency of an appliance.
+Like the Energy Rating Label, WELS ratings are between one and six stars, and more stars equal more water efficiency.

-Appliances that are sold with WELS rating stickers include:7
+Appliances that are sold with WELS rating stickers include:3

-Even though this labelling scheme isn’t implemented by the government, these gas appliances still require the label as part of the product certification.9 Gas rating labels have six stars (the more stars, the more efficient) and also display the product’s estimated annual gas consumption.
+Gas rating labels have six stars (the more stars, the more efficient) and display the gas appliance’s estimated annual gas consumption.7

 Choosing your appliance: